Its ending is superbly enigmatic and Carpenter et al.'s score is a

 is edited to a modern beat: within the film's first reel you become aware of

-how the economic imperatives of today preclude it from building anywhere near
+how the economic imperatives of today preclude it from reaching anything near

-the "contamination of middle-class neighbourhoods" vibe of the
+the slow but steady 'contamination of middle-class neighbourhoods' vibe of the

 original.
-It's a sequel, and a similar level of atmosphere-setting is neither
+It's a sequel, and an identical level of atmosphere-setting is neither

 necessary, nor wise.
-Even so, this slow-burn quality was an integral and, it
+Still, this slow-burn quality was an integral and, it

 would seem, enduringly under-recognised part of what made the original so